How to Talk About Wine Without Drinking

 The gap between cultural exclusion and cultural competence in wine is smaller than it appears.
 It is a knowledge gap, not a sensory one, and that distinction matters enormously.

-Then learn the vocabulary of the conversation, not the tasting notes, but the codes.
+Start with the regions.
+Understand what Burgundy, Bordeaux, Champagne, and the Rhône each represent — not as geography, but as cultural shorthand.
+Then learn the vocabulary of the conversation: not tasting notes, but codes.
 What distinguishes a négociant from a domaine.
 What a classified growth means and why it carries weight.
 The difference between a village wine and a premier cru, and why that gap matters more than price alone.

 Then practise the situational behaviours.
 The questions to ask.
 The moments to engage.
 The precise mechanics of a non-participatory presence that is nevertheless entirely present.

 The language of wine is learnable.
-And in professional life, speaking it, even without tasting it, is one of the quieter forms of competitive advantage available to those who bother to acquire it.
+And in professional life, speaking it — even without tasting it — is one of the quieter forms of competitive advantage available to those who bother to acquire it.

 Next